thycotic/ss-docs/remote-password-changing/custom-password-changers/editing-custom-commands/index.md

 - `$NEWPASSWORD` The next password (filled in Next Password textbox or auto-generated).

-- `PRIVATEKEY` The private key text-entry field mapped in RPC on the secret template.
+- `$PRIVATEKEY` The private key text-entry field mapped in RPC on the secret template.

 - `$NEWPRIVATEKEY` The next private key (filled in Next Private Key text box or auto-generated).